Is a person an employee or independent contractor?

 If you do not want to register as an employee and account for PAYE, the only option is for the employee to invoice the employer, plus GST if he/she is registered for GST.

-Actually, this is a very important issue for you to be very clear on, as if the independent contractor status does not survive this test, not only will the employer be liable for unpaid PAYE, but you could even incur other costs such as unpaid holiday pay, sick and statutory leave, should an employment issue arise.
+This is a very important issue for you to be clear on, as if the independent contractor status does not survive this test, not only will the employer be liable for unpaid PAYE, but you could even incur other costs such as unpaid holiday pay, sick and statutory leave, should an employment issue arise.

 A number of matters are taken into account in deciding the real status of an employee, such as:

 - The intention of the parties.
 Is there a written contract, for example?

 - The control test – does the employer direct the work to be done?

 - The fundamental test – is the employee in business on their own account?
 For example, does the worker provide their own equipment, hire his own staff, take some financial risk, have the ability to make a profit from good management?